Home

 Do you have less than 40 sheep?
 Are you looking for a shearer who is happy working with smaller flocks?
 If so, click here for further information.

-APHA: Bluetongue movement testing exemptions have been extended from 23 April to 15 May, meaning you can still move animals out of the bluetongue restricted zone without testing if they are older than 60 days, are not pregnant and are not a male intended for breeding.
-Other sheep still require pre-movement testing, and ALL sheep need a special Movement Licence from APHA in advance of moving out of a bluetongue restricted zone.
+APHA: Bluetongue movement testing exemptions have been extended from 15th May to 12th June, meaning you can still move animals out of the bluetongue restricted zone, without testing, if they are older than 60 days, are not pregnant, and are not a male intended for breeding.
+All other sheep still require pre-movement testing.
+You must still obtain a Movement Licence from APHA for susceptible animals.
+The length of time that pre-movement test samples are valid is also changing from 21 days to 10 days from 27th May 2025.
 For the Interactive Bluetongue Map click here.
-For up-to-date news, information and symptoms, visit the DEFRA website here.
+For up-to-date news, information, guidance and symptoms, visit the APHA website here.

 NEW VET ATTESTATION RULES: